What basic Halachah is this Pasuk coming to teach us?

 Rashi #1: It teaches us that the prohibition is confined to treating the crops as an owner, but does not extend to eating them.
 1

-Provided one declares them Hefker.
+Provided one makes them Hefker.
 See Sifsei Chachamim.

-What are the implications of the words "Shabbas ha'Aretz"?
+What are the implications of the words "Shabbas ha'Aretz Lachem le'Ochlah"?

 Rashi: They imply that one may only eat from what is Hefker, 1 but not from what is guarded.

-Ramban, Moshav Zekenim: The repose of the land mentioned earlier 2 , or the produce of the Shabbos year, shall be for you all as livelihood, for you, your servants, your animals and Chayos of the land.
+Ramban and Moshav Zekenim: The land resting mentioned earlier in Pasuk 4 and the produce of the Shabbos year, shall be for you all as livelihood, for you, your servants, your animals and Chayos of the land.

-Rashi: To teach us that the Heter to eat Shemitah produce extends to the wealthy (even one who has slaves).
-Since it says (Shemos 23:11) "v'Achlu Evyonei Amecha", we would have thought that only the poor are allowed to eat it 1
+Rashi: To teach us that the Heter to eat Sh'mitah produce extends to the wealthy owner, who may eat it just like his servants and maidservants.
+Otherwise, since the Torah writes in Mishpatim, Sh'mos 23:11 "ve'Achlu Evyonei Amecha", we would have thought that only the poor are permitted to eat it.
+1

 See Sifsei Chachamim.
-Riva: "v'Achlu Evyonei Amecha" teaches that the poor may eat after Bi'ur, but the wealthy may not.
+Riva: And "ve'Achlu Evyonei Amecha" teaches us that only the poor may eat even after the time of Bi'ur.

 QUESTIONS ON RASHI

 Rashi writes that also the wealthy may eat.
 One opinion (in Yerushalmi Shevi'is 9:8) forbids Ashirim after Bi'ur.
-How can he explain the verse?
+How will he explain the Pasuk?

-Moshav Zekenim citing Toras Kohanim: Some say that the verse discusses before Bi'ur, and the argument is about after Bi'ur.
+Moshav Zekenim citing the Sifra: Some say that the Pasuk discusses before Bi'ur, and the argument is about after Bi'ur.